Kris Bruton: Professional career

-Following his graduation from Benedict College, Bruton was drafted by the Chicago Bulls in the second round of the 1994 NBA Draft.
+Following his graduation from Benedict College, Bruton was drafted by the Chicago Bulls in the second round of the 1994 NBA draft.
 The 49th pick overall, he was a pre-season cut in both 1994 and 1995 before a thigh injury ended his NBA career.
-Shortly after, he traveled overseas to play in Nagoya, Japan, where he played for two years before returning to the United States and playing in the semi-professional Continental Basketball Association.
+Bruton spent his rookie season with the Pittsburgh Piranhas of the Continental Basketball Association (CBA) and was selected to the CBA All-Rookie Second Team in 1995.
+Shortly after, he traveled overseas to play in Nagoya, Japan, where he played for two years before returning to the United States and playing in the CBA.
 Three years later, he would return overseas playing in France and Cyprus.

 Bruton returned to his hometown after his tours in Europe.
 He joined the National Basketball Development League in Greenville, South Carolina, playing under Milton Barnes.
 Barnes was also serving as a coach for the Globetrotters and arranged a meeting between Bruton and other Globetrotters' staff after observing his play.
 An agreement was reached shortly thereafter, and Bruton played his first game with the Globetrotters in December 2001.
 His unique jumping abilities made him an early crowd favorite.

 During a tour of the Bahamas, Bruton and several other Globetrotters attempted to break the world record for highest slam dunk.
 While eyewitnesses allege that he successfully completed a dunk at 12'1", thus breaking the record, on-site judges declared it an illegal dunk.